 The advantages more or less speak for themselves.
 You get a higher return than if you go for stocks, real estate, etc. Furthermore, P2P lending platforms typically offers free investing for investors.
-However, the borrowers pay the fee when acquiring a loan, just like when acquiring a loan through the bank.
+However, the borrowers pay the fee when acquiring a loan, just like when obtaining a loan through the bank.

 Furthermore, there is a chance that the borrower will default and your investment is lost.
 However, as risk mitigation, some platforms offer buyback guarantees.
-These buyback guarantees are typically offered through the loan originators.
-Therefore, if a loan originator goes bankrupt the buyback guarantee will be worth nothing, and your funds will be lost.
+These buyback guarantees are typically provided through the loan originators.
+Therefore, if a loan originator goes bankrupt, the buyback guarantee will be worth nothing, and your funds will be lost.

 Is P2P Lending Safe?

 There are always risks when investing.
-Particularly people are fearful of P2P lending because it is a new type of investing compared to the traditional stock picking, index funds, and real estate.
+People are fearful of P2P lending because it is a new type of investing compared to the traditional stock picking, index funds, and real estate.
 However, P2P lending is only as risky as you make it.
 The P2P lending platforms have done a lot of mitigation to secure the investors.

 - Platform diversity